skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/rtc_resistant_to_counterfeiting.md

 ... how can one ensure the money **(MNY)** cannot be falsely created or duplicated?

-**If money is easily reproduceable with no work or controls it will be come worthless?**
+**If money is easily reproducible with no work or controls it will be come worthless?**

 Money must be 'scarce'.
 The scarceness of it, coupled with peoples trust in its value is what gives it value.

-There must be a way to keep moeny from being 'created' in a nerferious and unofficial way.
+There must be a way to keep money from being 'created' in a nefarious and unofficial way.

 Therefore: